devspush/atom-android-single-page/README.md

 # Atom Android Single page
-This is an simple demostration of Atom app.
-Application is created by [DevsPush].
+This is an simple demostration of Atom app created by [DevsPush].

 ### Language
 * Kotlin